 Herbs that keep eyes healthy

-* Pycnogenol is a powerful antioxidant derived from French maritime pine tree bark and the subject of more than 180 studies.
-Of particular note is its ability to reduce leakage into the retina by repairing capillaries in the eyes.
-While still largely unknown to American doctors, Pycnogenol is the leading prescription for diabetic retinopathy in France.
+Pycnogenol is a powerful antioxidant derived from French maritime pine tree bark, and it has been the subject of more than 180 studies.
+Its ability to reduce leakage into the retina by repairing capillaries in the eyes is particularly noteworthy.
+Although Pycnogenol is still largely unknown to American doctors, it is the leading prescription for diabetic retinopathy in France.

-* Silymarin, the primary component of milk thistle, is a major liver support compound.
-The liver is the key organ for the eye, since all the fat soluble vitamins and glutathione are stored there and B vitamins are activated in the liver.
-The eye is subjected to bright light throughout the day and important ingredients for repair are stored in the liver.
+Silymarin is the primary component of milk thistle and a major liver support compound.
+The liver is the key organ for the eye since all the fat-soluble vitamins and glutathione are stored there, and B vitamins are activated in the liver.
+The eye is subjected to bright light throughout the day, and important ingredients for repair are stored in the liver.

 Remedies for the eyes

-* Mix one-half to one liter of a combination of carrot, celery, and parsley, and chicory juice to help nourish the optic nerve and muscular system.
-Amazing results have been reported using this formula.
+Drinking a combination of carrot, celery, parsley, and chicory juice can nourish your optic nerve and muscular system.
+Many people have reported amazing results using this formula.

-* Use fennel eaten raw, made into tea or used as an eyewash to help with vision problems, including cataracts.
+Fennel can be eaten raw, made into tea, or used as an eyewash to help with vision problems, including cataracts.

-* Endive juice is considered to be an effective remedy for myopia.
-It can also be mixed with other beneficial juices such as carrot, parsley, and celery.
+Endive juice is a helpful remedy for myopia.
+You can also mix it with other beneficial juices, such as carrot, parsley, and celery.

-* Cayenne is an anti-inflammatory for the mucus membranes and it increases blood flow to the eye when taken internally.
+Cayenne is an anti-inflammatory for the mucus membranes, and when taken internally, it can increase blood flow to the eyes.

-* Use Coleus dropped directly into the eye to increase blood flow to the eye and decrease intraocular pressure.
+Coleus can be dropped directly into the eye to increase blood flow and decrease intraocular pressure.

-* Jaborandi is a herb that grows in the rainforest.
-It’s been used for well over 100 years in patients with glaucoma and it contains pilocarpine, an alkaloid compound which causes constriction of the pupils and reduces pressure within the eye.
+Jaborandi is a herb that grows in the rainforest and has been used for over 100 years to treat glaucoma.
+It contains pilocarpine, an alkaloid compound that constricts the pupils and reduces pressure within the eye.

 Remedies especially for cataracts

-* The use of carrots is considered beneficial in the treatment of cataracts.
-Take plenty of raw carrots daily or else drink two glasses of fresh carrot juice, one each in the morning and evening.
+Raw carrots or fresh carrot juice can be beneficial in treating cataracts.
+It’s recommended to consume plenty of raw carrots daily or drink two glasses of fresh carrot juice, one each in the morning and evening.

-* Eat two or three cloves of raw garlic daily to clean the crystalline lens of the eye.
-The cloves should be chewed slowly.
+Eating two or three cloves of raw garlic daily can help clean the crystalline lens of the eye.
+Be sure to chew the cloves slowly.

-* Mix an equal quantity of aniseed and coriander powder together with one teaspoon of brown sugar, and take the mixture in doses of 12 grams in the morning and evening.
+Mix equal quantities of aniseed and coriander powder with one teaspoon of brown sugar, and take the mixture in doses of 12 grams in the morning and evening.

-* Place a few drops of raw organic honey in the eyes twice or more each day.
-This is an ancient Egyptian remedy which is reported to have benefitted many people with cataracts.
+Placing a few drops of raw organic honey in the eyes twice or more each day is an ancient Egyptian remedy that has benefitted many people with cataracts.

-* Finely grind seven kernels of raw almonds together with half a gram of black pepper and place in a half cup of water.
+Finely grind seven kernels of raw almonds together with half a gram of black pepper, and place the mixture in a half cup of water.
 Sweeten with raw honey and drink the mixture to help the eyes regain vigor and clarity.

-* Twice daily, close your eyes and bathe them with hot (but not scalding) water containing Epsom salts.
-In addition, take an Epsom salts bath at least twice a week.
-Remain in the bath from twenty-five to thirty-five minutes till you perspire freely.
-After the bath, cool off gradually.
+Twice daily, close your eyes and bathe them with hot (but not scalding) water containing Epsom salts.
+Additionally, take an Epsom salts bath at least twice a week.
+Remain in the bath for 25 to 35 minutes until you perspire freely, then cool off gradually.